howesrichard/Fixed_Income/0_time_value_of_money/0_the_basics.md

 - n = Number of periods

 **Example:**
-If you expect to receive $1,000 in 5 years and the interest rate is 5% per year, the present value would be:
+If you expect to receive $1,000 in 5 years and the interest rate is 5% per year, the present value would be as follows:

 $PV = \frac{1,000}{(1+0.05)^5} = \frac{1,000}{1.2763} = \$783.53$